graarh/node-react-boilerplate/README.md

  Absolute path imports starting with 'src/', see sample code.

+ Express and heroku support added out of the box.

  If you want to use react, please add jsx, tsx extensions manually.

  `npm run watch` for debug